Safety in Ghana

 Driving safety in Ghana

-One of the most imminent dangers in Ghana is the poor standard of driving.
+One of the most pressing dangers in Ghana is the poor standard of driving.
 The country is well-known for having one of the highest road death tolls in the world, and it is no secret that driving in Ghana can be a hair-raising experience.

 Emergency services in Ghana

+Expats generally cannot rely on police, fire and ambulance services in Ghana.
+All of these services are highly underfunded and under-resourced.
 The fire service often has no water in its vehicles and there are only a few operating ambulances in the cities.
-In rural areas, the situation is worse.
+In rural areas, this situation is considerably worse.

-They charge a nominal fee for membership and provide a host of services from helicopter rescue and ambulance services to their own clinic in Accra.
+They charge a nominal fee for membership and provide a host of services from helicopter rescue and ambulance services to their own medical clinic in Accra.
 They have a staff of fully European-trained paramedics.